newsnowlabs/runcvm/README.md

 - Improve VM boot time and other behaviours using custom kernel
 - Support for specific hardware e.g. graphics display served via VNC

-## Applications for RUNCVM
+## Applications for RunCVM

-The main applications for RUNCVM are:
+The main applications for RunCVM are:

 1. Running and testing applications that:
    - don't work with (or require enhanced privileges to work with) standard container runtimes (e.g. `systemd`, `dockerd`, Docker swarm services, [Kubernetes](https://kubernetes.io/))